S-8-Console/S-8-Blog/_tabs/about.md

 S-8-Console is a fantasy console which aims to be an easily emulatable console.
 It will provide enough features and it will eventually feature it's own programming langauge and much more.

+# If you want to contribute to the S-8 project

+If you want to contribute to the S-8 project, you can fork my repository you want to contribute to and make your changes.
+Then you can open a pull request.